Apply to Modern AI Methods

 Personal statement

-The purpose of the personal statement (sometimes referred to as a statement of purpose, or “the essay”) is to provide a narrative of your approach to the Graduate Certificate in Modern AI Methods.
+The personal statement (sometimes referred to as a statement of purpose, or “the essay”) is your chance to describe your interest in the Modern AI Methods certificate and what you hope to gain from being in the program.
 This is also where you can share particular strengths that might not appear in you other application materials, or where you can provide context for any aspects of your academic or professional backgrounds that you feel might be of concern.

 Resume or CV